MalcolmSlaney/LoudnessModel/README.md

 *    Attack time (Ta/Tal) = how quickly the system responds to increases in level
 *    Release time (Tr/Trl) = how quickly it responds to decreases in level
+*    aa/aal = attack coefficient
+*    ar/arl = release coefficient

 #### Original Constants

-The original model used:
+Moore's 2016 model used:

 Short-term: Ta = 22 ms (aa = 0.045), Tr = 50 ms (ar = 0.02)

 Long-term: Tal = 99 ms (aal = 0.01), Trl = 2000 ms (arl = 0.0005)

 These were chosen to "give reasonable predictions of the way that loudness varies with duration" and "give reasonably accurate predictions of the overall loudness of sounds that are AM at low rates."
+(Moore, 2018)

 #### Modified Constants